-The City of London has commissioned Ipsos, a professional public opinion research company, to conduct our 2017 Citizen Satisfaction Survey.
-The survey will be conducted by telephone to a random selection of our residents.
+Community Surveys are one way The City of London can better understand the perceptions of Londoners.
+Each year a survey is conducted by telephone to a random selection of our residents.
 The survey includes a wide range of topics including the most important issues facing the community, quality of life in the City of London, satisfaction with municipal services, communication needs, and others.
 This survey is an opportunity for you to have your say on important community issues.

-2016 Community Survey Key Findings
+2019 Citizen Satisfaction Survey Key Findings

 - Transportation is mentioned as the most important issue facing the City of London by 38% of respondents, and each year it has been mentioned with increasing importance.
 It was also the most important issue in 2018 (mentioned by 35% of respondents), 2017 (36%) and 2016 (23%).

 - Development/infrastructure is noted as the second most important issue facing Londoners as mentioned by 21% of respondents.
 This is also a consistent top mention, as noted by 20% of respondents in 2018, 11% of respondents in 2017, and 19% in 2016.